torgbuiedunyenyo/infinite-book/world_document.md

 **Movement through time ages you regardless of direction.** Whether you travel toward Primas Major or Primas Minor, forward or backward, your body wears down.
 There is no returning to youth by going "back" in time.

-### Sensing Time

-Humans can perceive time along all axes, though most are not trained to recognize this.
-The experience is a form of synesthesia—not literal vision, but processed by the brain in similar ways.
-With eyes closed, one can "peer" in temporal directions and perceive images of surrounding times.

-This sense has limitations, like all senses.
-We perceive only a narrow band of time, as we see only a narrow band of light.
-We perceive nearby times more clearly than distant ones.
-And because times continue to change, what we sense from a distance may differ from what we find when we arrive—just as a city seen from a hilltop looks different when you're walking its streets.

-Temporal literacy—the ability to sense, interpret, and navigate time—varies enormously by era and by individual.
-People from the future are raised with this education.
-People from the past are largely temporally illiterate, mistaking their perceptions for imagination or memory error.

 ------

 ## Part Two: Time Travel Technology